Home > Baby > Sleep > How To Adjust Your Baby’s Sleep When The Clocks Change

 Does your child go to sleep and wake at a similar time every day?
 Rosey says, “I highly recommend preparing for the clock change in advance.”

-“You can do this by pushing their bedtime back by 15 minutes each day for the few days in the lead-up to the clock change.
+“You can do this by bringing their bedtime backward by 15 minutes each day for the few days in the lead-up to the clock change.
 You will also need to adjust the rest of their schedule (naps, meals, feeds etc.) by the same amount of time.”

 2. Make a last minute adjustment

-Rosey says, “The night before the clock change (dependant on which way they’re going) put your little one to bed half an hour later (if the clocks go backwards) or earlier (if the clocks go forwards).
+Rosey says, “The night before the clock change (dependant on which way they’re going) put your little one to bed half an hour earlier (if the clocks go forwards).

 In theory, this could be the little tweak that will help get them closer to the ‘new time.’”